-1 284 Q. Yeah.
+1 284 Q. Yeah. ₹.

-2 And that's kind of black and white and there's no Α. 3 debate.
-We deal with a very comorbid population of patients.
-So not all of them have their preoperative 4 5 assessment with a nurse, some of them have a consultant 15:58 6 led preoperative assessment by an anaesthetist, and the 7 purpose of that for those patients is to get a very 8 clear handle on their comorbidity and what the expected complication rates would be, mortality, predicated 9 mortality rates.
-So that's all documented very 10 15.5911 thoroughly in a clinical letter by the consultant 12 anaesthetist, and that would then be a two-way 13 conversation between the consultant anaesthetist from 14 the pre-op clinic and the operating surgeon.
+2 Α. And that's kind of black and white and there's no 3 debate.
+We deal with a very comorbid population of 4 patients.
+So not all of them have their preoperative 5 assessment with a nurse, some of them have a consultant 15:5 6 led preoperative assessment by an anaesthetist, and the 7 purpose of that for those patients is to get a very 8 clear handle on their comorbidity and what the expected 9 complication rates would be, mortality, predicated 10 mortality rates.
+So that's all documented very 15:5 11 thoroughly in a clinical letter by the consultant 12 anaesthetist, and that would then be a two-way 13 conversation between the consultant anaesthetist from 14 the pre-op clinic and the operating surgeon.
 So that 15 happens a lot.
-And as you can imagine, there are times 15:59 16 when between you, the anaesthetist and the patient, you 17 have to come to an agreement as to what you're going to 18 do, because not every patient is optimally fit.
-19 285 Can I move to remaining item two on my agenda, and Q. we've touched upon it sporadically throughout your 20 15:59 evidence, and that's sign off and actioning of 21 22 diagnostic results or diagnostic tests.
-23 24 Again, let me start with a number of examples.
-There 25 was a never event in 2011, before your time, retention 16.0026 of a swab in the cavity, which was the subject of the 27 procedure.
-Subsequent to the procedure, scans seemed to show a presence of a foreign body, and it would appear that Mr. O'Brien didn't look at the scan report

-1 as quickly as others thought he should, and that 2 prompted some correspondence, and if I could just draw vour attention to that.
+And as you can imagine, there are times 15:5 16 when between you, the anaesthetist and the patient, you 17 have to come to an agreement as to what you're going to 18 do, because not every patient is optimally fit.
+10 705 ^ Can I move to remaining item two on my agenda, and as quickly as others thought he should, and that prompted some correspondence, and if I could just draw your attention to that.
 TRU-276805.
-And in response 3 4 to the correspondence telling Mr. O'Brien and indeed 5 others in the consultant body at that point about the 16:01 importance of timely consideration of the results of 6 7 reports of investigations, he writes to Mrs. Corrigan 8 indicating that he has several concerns about what is expected of him, and there are a series of questions 9 set out there, and I needn't read it out.
-Let's have 10 16.01 11 the full email up on the screen, please.
-You can get 12 the flavour of it from there.
+And in response to the correspondence telling Mr. O'Brien and indeed others in the consultant body at that point about the $$^{{16}}$$ :01 importance of timely consideration of the results of reports of investigations, he writes to Mrs. Corrigan indicating that he has several concerns about what is expected of him, and there are a series of questions set out there, and I needn't read it out.
+Let's have ${16}$ :01 the full email up on the screen, please.
+You can get the flavour of it from there.